Decluttering hacks for minimalist living

 You probably already own everything you need.
 Of course, if you need to replace an item, don’t take this point into account.

-But, by learning how to stop impulse buying and to shop intentionally, you will reduce the number of things entering your house and you will save a lot of money.
+But, by learning how to stop impulse buying and shop intentionally, you will reduce the number of things entering your house and you will save a lot of money.

 The other decluttering hacks don’t make any sense if you’re constantly buying new things at the same time.
 You will only keep accumulating things.